Why Fair Chance Hiring Can Lead to Better Talent Acquisition

 Fair chance hiring is built on the premise that individuals with a criminal history have the right to be fairly assessed for a role they’re qualified to fill.

-While specific legislation varies at the federal, state, and local levels, fair chance hiring essentially requires employers to consider a candidate’s criminal record only after they’ve been interviewed and are found to be qualified for the open position.
+While specific legislation varies at the federal, state, and local levels, fair chance hiring essentially means employers consider a candidate’s skills and qualifications rather than their criminal history.

 HR Compliance: What Regulations Support Fair Chance Hiring?